wild

-A personal invitation to both women and men to join a small group Wild Writing class, online or live in Alameda CA …
+A personal invitation for women to join a small group Wild Writing class online …

 That’s right…